‘People Just Want To Be Heard:’ Why I Work At A Trans Mental Health Hotline

 If the past year has taught us anything, it’s that it can be tricky to come across as genuine virtually.
 But Gaela Solo has the skill down.
 She has a soothing yet confident phone presence.
 She’s the person you’d want to pick up the phone in a crisis.
 And, in fact, she often is that person.

 Solo works as a peer hotline operator at Trans Lifeline.
-The line is run by and for trans and nonbinary folks, and is intended to provide safe, anonymous support to trans or questioning people who need someone to talk to.
+The line is run by and for trans and nonbinary folks in the US, and is intended to provide safe, anonymous support to trans or questioning people who need someone to talk to.
 Solo, a trans Latina woman based in New York, says that although people don’t have to be in crisis to call the hotline, many callers are struggling with mental health, discrimination, economic insecurity, or transitioning.

 Advertisement